RickCarlino/KoalaCards/README.md

 ## Developer Setup 🛠️

 **Prerequisites:** NodeJS is required.
-I've tested it on v18 of node, and newer versions will probably work too.
+I've tested it on v20 of node.

 The project is in a semi-public alpha phase.
 If you don't understand the instructions below, you might want to wait for the project to mature before proceeding. **These instructions may be out of date.
 Please raise an issue if things don't work!**